Lexxeous/technical_references/Protocols/DNS/DNS Management.md

 #### Resource Records (RRs).

-(Name, Value, Type, TLL)
+Resource Records are stored on DNS servers as `key-value` pairs for lookup purposes.
+They follow the following format: (Name, Value, Type, TLL). **TTL** (Time To Live) is ... ???

-**Type A:** Name is a hostname and Value is the IP address for the hostname.
+**Type A:** Name (key) is a hostname and Value is the IP address for the hostname.

  * (relay1.bar.foo.com, 145.37.93.126, A)

-**Type NS:** Name is a domain (such as foo.com) Value is the host name of an authoritative DNS server that knows how to obtain the IP addresses for hosts in the domain.
+**Type NS:** Name (key) is a domain (such as foo.com) Value is the host name of an authoritative DNS server that knows how to obtain the IP addresses for hosts in the domain.

  * (foo.com, dns.foo.com, NS)

-**Type CNAME:** Value is a canonical hostname for the alias hostname Name.
+**Type CNAME:** Value is a canonical hostname for the alias hostname Name (key).

  * (foo.com, relay.bar.foo.com, CNAME)

-**Type MX:** Value is a canonical name of a mail server that has an alias hostname Name.
+**Type MX:** Value is a canonical name of a mail server that has an alias hostname Name (key).
 MX records allow the hostnames of mail servers to have simple aliases.

  * (foo.com, mail.bar.foo.com, MX)